fpringle/cybotify_mvp/README.md

 4. create cybotify database and grant permissions
     ```psql
+        # you can change the name of the database but you'll have to update cybotify/.env (see below)
         CREATE DATABASE cybotify OWNER cybotify;
         GRANT ALL ON DATABASE cybotify TO cybotify;
         \q